Pavement licences

 Background

-The Business and Planning Act 2020 received Royal Assent on 22nd July 2020 and has now come into force.
+The Business and Planning Act 2020 received Royal Assent on 22nd July 2020 and came into effect immediately.

 The legislation was originally passed to promote economic recovery and growth in response to the economic impacts of the global Covid-19 pandemic.
 The Act includes urgent provisions designed to make it easier for premises in England serving food and drink such as bars, restaurants and pubs to seat and serve customers outdoors through temporary changes to planning procedures and alcohol licensing.